I Ching Guide

 Yin and yang are the basic polarities behind the I Ching system.
 They are not moral opposites, but complementary forces that describe how change unfolds.

-Once you understand yin and yang as movement, receptivity, firmness, response, and rhythm, hexagrams become much easier to read.
+Once you understand them as movement, receptivity, firmness, response, rhythm, and relationship, hexagrams become much easier to read without turning them into stereotypes.

 Section 01

-Yin is often associated with receptivity, yielding, and containment.
-Yang is often associated with initiative, clarity, and outward force.
+Yin is often associated with receptivity, yielding, containment, inwardness, and response.
+Yang is often associated with initiative, clarity, outward force, and assertion.
+But neither is automatically superior.
+Their meaning depends on what the moment requires.

 Section 02

 Each line in a hexagram is yin or yang.
-Their arrangement creates the full symbolic pattern, and moving lines show where change is active.
+Their arrangement creates the larger symbolic pattern, and moving lines show where that pattern is unstable or changing.
+This is why a small shift in line structure can produce a very different reading.

 Section 03